 Head and shoulders patterns consist of several candlesticks that form a peak, which makes up the head, and two lower peaks that make up the left and right shoulders.
-The right shoulder on these patterns typically is lower than the left but many of times it’s equal.
-Sometimes there’s a fake out which makes right shoulder higher than the left.
-They are a very well known pattern and probably one of the easiest to learn.
-Watch our video on how to trade head and shoulders patterns.
+The right shoulder on these patterns typically is lower than the left, but it is often equal.
+Sometimes, there is a fake out, which makes the right shoulder higher than the left.
+They are a well-known pattern and probably one of the easiest to learn.

-The H & S pattern is pretty easy to spot on any time frame.
-Therefore, it’s useful for day traders and swing traders or even long term investors.
+The H & S pattern is easy to spot on any time frame.
+Therefore, it’s useful for day traders, swing traders, and long-term investors.

-The head and shoulders pattern has 4 components.
-The left shoulder, head, right shoulder and neckline.
+The pattern has four components: left shoulder, head, right shoulder, and neckline.

-After a long bullish trend, price rises to a peak then falls to form a trough.
-This is the left shoulder.
-Price rises again.
-This time much higher than the first peak.
-Then price falls again.
-This forms the head.
+After a long bullish trend, the price rises to a peak and then falls to form a trough.
+This forms the “left shoulder.”
+Then, the price rises again, much higher than the first peak, followed by a decrease in price, which forms the “head.”

-The right shoulder is another rise in price followed by a decline again.
-The line that connects the two shoulders is the neckline.
-The neckline is a key support level.
+Another rise in price followed by a decline again forms the “right shoulder.”
+The line connecting the two shoulders is the key support level’s neckline.
 One that is usually broken on this bullish to bearish reversal pattern.
-Take our candlesticks patterns course.

 Volume and Neckline Break